 Students who has been accused of sexual violence, either informally or through an official report, are encouraged to get support.
 Counseling and Psychological Services, as well as the Chaplains Office, offer confidential counseling for students who have been accused of interpersonal violence, or who self-identify concerning behavior they would like to change.
 If a student is a respondent in a disciplinary case being investigated by the Sexual Violence Investigative Officer, they have the same rights and protections as the complainant, including the right be treated with respect, dignity, sensitivity, and fairness throughout the entire process.
 Student Intervention Services can also work with students to make sure they have a clear sense of their rights and responsibilities.
 Click here for more information about the disciplinary process and a respondents rights.

 What if I am concerned about unwanted pregnancy?

 Emergency Contraception (EC), also known as the morning after pill, can be started up until 120 hours after intercourse.
 Emergency Contraception is available through Student Health Service and from drugstores and health centers without a prescription for women and men 17 and older.
 Emergency Contraception should ideally be taken within 3 days of intercourse (72 hours) but can be taken up to 5 days afterwards (120 hours).
-EC will also be provided to anyone receiving a medical rape examination at the Philadelphia Sexual Assault R esponse Center.
+EC will also be provided to anyone receiving a medical rape examination at the Philadelphia Sexual Assault Response Center (PSARC).
 Click here

 for more information about Emergency Contraception.